Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 - Starting Small: He began with $200 per month, investing in an S&P 500 index fund through his brokerage account.

-- Staying Consistent: By 2024, Jake had increased his contributions to $500 monthly and diversified into ETFs and bonds.
+- Staying Consistent: By 2024, Jake increased his contributions to $500 monthly and diversified into ETFs and bonds.

 Today, Jake’s portfolio is steadily growing, and he feels confident managing his investments.